 - Deep integration with file context and selection

-- Moving toward unified experience across surfaces
+- Moving toward a unified experience across surfaces

 Google Gemini CLI